-I remember when I was four years old, my parents would take me to visit their aunt and uncle in rural Arkansas.
+When I was four years old, my parents took me to visit their aunt and uncle in rural Arkansas.
 The, truly lovely pair, were probably in their early 70s.
-It was around this time, in the white dustbowl of a economically dead town, that I had the first taste of what it meant to be limited.
+It was around this time, in the white chalk of a economically dead town, that I had the first taste of what it meant to be limited.

-I had recently become aware that people had things going on between them that I wasn’t privy to.
+I was aware that people had things going on between them that I wasn’t privy to.
 The adults talked and talked, with some words I understood, others I didn’t.
 Sometimes they came together in ways I could decipher, but usually this was limited to three, maybe four words in a phrase.

 My neurons just hadn’t formed enough mature connections and relays.
 Or I hadn’t had been through situations that would let me understand the significance of these visits.
 Or both.
 I was as naive as they come.